Unboxed-Software/solana-course/content/required-memo.md

 # Lab

-In this lab we'll be creating a token account with the required memo extension.
+In this lab we'll create a token account with the required memo extension.
 We'll then write tests to check if the extension is working as intended by attempting to transfer funds with and without a memo.

 ### 1. Setup Environment